-- Medium-heavier weight
+- Medium-heavy weight

-- Profound ankle support
+- Less ankle mobility & stronger foot support

-- A high, thick outsole
+- A heavier, thicker outsole

-As you can see, the aspects are pretty much opposite between the two sports sneakers.
+As you can see, the aspects are pretty much the opposite between the two sports sneakers.
 And for a good reason.

 Now, judging from my list of key aspects of both types of shoes, I still can’t state that you strictly cannot play basketball in your runners.
+You can.

-There are many more aspects and details that should be taken into account but that would be too much to cover and would probably end up being boring for you, so let’s sum it all up and talk about the main scenarios where I’d recommend and not recommend playing ball in your road or trail runners.
+Let’s talk about the main scenarios where I’d recommend and not recommend playing ball in your road or trail runners.

-IF YOU’RE A PROFESSIONAL BASKETBALL PLAYER
+IF YOU’RE A PROFESSIONAL PLAYER

 The answer, in this case, would be a big no-no.

 Pro players, no matter the league or level, play a substantial amount of 40 or 48-minute games.
 Enough to cause various injuries and safety risks if you’re constantly not having enough shock absorption, foot lockdown, and your ankles are pretty much open for anything.